milantenk/ngx-interactive-paycard/README.md

 * `backBgImagePath`: The path of the card back background image.
 * `cardNumberFormat`: The format of the card number specified with `#` charaters.<br/> For example `"#### #### #### ####"` is a pattern for Master or VISA cards.
 * `cardNumberMask`: Specifies which part of the card number should be masked.
 The masked characters are defined using `*` character the unmasked numbers are defined with `#` character.
 For example `"#### **** **** ####"` masks the middle of the card number.
 Note that it should have the same number of characters as the `cardNumberFormat` has.
+* `cardLabels`: Optional property to modify all labels in the card component.
+* `formLabels`: Optional property to modify all labels in form component.

 The component has one output event: if the Submit button is clicked the `submitEvent` is fired.